 ● Not too destructive or ferocious – you won’t have troubles like destructive chewing habits or attacking visitors.

 ● Less emotional requirements – pug dogs, do crave human company, but they are not too much of an attention-seeker.
-Few hours of playtime, or keep it on your lap or by your side while you do your work, it will be content!
+A few hours of playtime, or keep it on your lap or by your side while you do your work, it will be content!
 But again, don’t abandon your dog or neglect it – it will eventually start suffering from mental anxiety.

 ● Great around kids – great company for kids.

 ● Gains weight easily – though pugs have fewer exercise requirements, lack of daily exercises like a walk or run can easily have them gain weight and affect their health.

 ● Health risks – Pugs are prone to various throats, ears, eyes, folds, facial infections, and breathing troubles; hence they will require regular health check-ups.

 ● Pug dogs are not highly trainable – it will be difficult to train a pug to do not-so-easy activities even if you hire a professional.